Carolyn Baxter

 Carolyn Baxter (born 1953) is an African-American poet, playwright, and musician.
 Baxter is from Harlem, New York.
 She was a participant in the Black Panthers School Breakfast Program.
 Baxter was formerly incarcerated at the New York City Correctional Institute for Women at Rikers Island.
 Her writings are considered a part of the Prison Art's Movement of the 1960s and 1970s.

 Biography

 Baxter worked for the National Association for the Advancement of Colored People NAACP and was a member of the Black Panthers Party.
 She also worked for the New York City Board of Education in programs for ex-offenders and adolescent offenders.
-Baxter is a member of the United Federation for Teachers.she is a proud member Lof ASCAP and SAG/A.F.T.R.A The Screen and Television Performers.
-She plays conga/bass.

 Baxter was formerly incarcerated at the New York City Correctional Institute for Women at Rikers Island.
 There, she joined the Free Space Writing Project.
 Her writings are considered a part of the Prison Art's Movement of the 1970s and 1980s.
 Baxter served time with the singer/poet Marilyn Buck.
-One of her most famous poems is about masturbating silently on her cot so as not to alert the guards of what she was doing.
 Baxter attended BARD College after her incarceration.

 Brown University did an exhibit titled, Poetry in the Time of Mass Incarceration, which displayed Baxter's writings in the John Hay Library's Willis Reading Room at Brown from September 2015 – January 4, 2016.
 Her work has been used in studies of the prison industrial complex.